-Unsurprisingly, three in five single parents want flexible work hours and the option to telecommute.
-As we’ve seen during the COVID-19 pandemic, working and parenting is a difficult balancing act.
-As some schools and daycares begin to reopen with shortened schedules or limited class sizes, flexible work will be vital for all parents, but especially single parents who manage the entire family schedule on their own.
+Unsurprisingly, three in five single parents want flexible work hours and the option to telecommute, however, 45 percent of single parents say that flexible work hours are not available through their employer.
+1 As we’ve seen during the COVID-19 pandemic, working and parenting is a difficult balancing act.
+Flexible work will be vital for all parents, but especially single parents who manage the entire family schedule on their own.

-On average, single parents rate their physical health significantly lower than partnered parents, and it’s not hard to imagine why.
-The demands on a single parent’s time can make it difficult for these parents to look after their own wellbeing.
-Make sure you not only offer paid time off to your employees, but that they’re encouraged to use it to recharge.
-Paid family and medical leave policies can also help relieve the financial strain on new parents and parents of sick children who need to take extended time away from work to care for their family.
+On average, single parents rate their physical health significantly lower than partnered parents.
+The demands on a single parent’s time can make it difficult for these parents to look after their own well-being.
+Make sure you not only offer paid time off to your employees but that they’re encouraged to use it to recharge.
+Paid family and medical leave policies can also help relieve the financial strain on new parents and parents of sick children who need to take extended time away from work to care for their families.
 Even if your state does not require paid leave, consider a company policy that can offer this much-needed benefit.

 Being a single parent isn’t just a time management challenge, it’s a financial challenge too.
-The average annual household income for single parents is nearly half that of partnered parents and, on average, single parents have less money in savings and are more likely to live paycheck to paycheck.
+The average annual household income for single parents is significantly lower than partnered parents with 44 percent of single parents earning less than $50,000 and only 10 percent of married parents earn that amount.4 On average, single parents have less money in savings and are more likely to live paycheck to paycheck.
 Employee benefits can make a big difference in the financial wellness of these workers.